 – A Platform to install the OS on – I use the Proxmox VE Platform

-– An OS to install – I used Debian 12.8 Bookworm.
+– An OS to install – You must use Debian 12.5 or .8 Bookworm.

 – Some hard drives to deploy with this setup.
 I used (2) a 10 tb & a 2 tb (12 tb total)